[German: Der Vienna Pass – zahlt er sich aus?]

 What you get

-(Schönbrunn Palace – one of many attractions included in the Vienna Pass)
+(Schönbrunn Palace: the basic self-guided tour is included in the Vienna Pass)

-The Vienna Pass comes in one, two, three and six-day options and has three main benefits for visitors:
+The Vienna Pass comes in one, two, three and six-day versions and has three main benefits for visitors:

 - Free one-time entry to the major tourist attractions